Communication and Parent Involvment

 We adapt our learning environment and teaching to meet individual needs, identifying early whether extra support is required.
 We aim to involve parents closely in our assessment and provision.

 We enjoy an excellent record of good attendance and punctuality and parents are expected to ensure their child continues this tradition.
-Parents are asked to inform the school when their child is absent via the school answerphone 85592824 and to provide the reason in writing on their return.
+Parents are asked to inform the school when their child is absent via the school number and press option 1, this will transfer you to the absence line (8-9.30am) please provide the child's name, class and reason for absence.
+We would like this in writing on their return.
 There are forms to fill in should your child have a medical appointment or if you wish to request time out during term time.

 It is strongly advised that holidays should not be taken during term time as even a short absence can mean a child will miss out on a unit of work.
-We do fine families if a holiday of over five days is taken unless there is a special circumstance.
+We do fine families if a holiday is over five days, unless there is a special circumstance.